Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-The dispersion $\sigma$ in $\langle v-v_c\rangle$ (lower panel) varies more significantly between the simulations, at least when including the returning tails.
-Since $\sigma$ should correlate with the local tail width, Figures~\ref{fig:fancy_tail} and \ref{fig:fancy_stream} leave us unsurprised that $\sigma$ peaks between epicyclic overdensities and troughs within them.
-Further along the tail, the dispersion both increases and fluctuates less since small deviations in the typical epicycle period for different $\Etilde$ compound to randomize the velocity vector far from the GC.
-This effect is apparent in how extremely the epicyclic overdensities stretch and overlap further along each tail (including the returning portion) in Figure~\ref{fig:fancy_stream}.
-On average, though, $\sigma$ is ${\approx}20\%$ higher in the streams from the NCC'd GCs relative to the CC'd GCs.
-This, too, is a result of including the return trajectories, which give the PEs from the NCC'd GCs appreciably higher initial $\sigma$ due to a larger spread in $\Etilde$ from BH dynamics (Section~\ref{S:results_energy_distribution}).
-Unlike for $\langle v-v_c\rangle$, the faster mass loss from the CC'd GC does not significantly affect $\sigma$ since the mass loss boosts $\Etilde$ (and thereby $\langle v-v_c\rangle$) \textit{absolutely}---i.e., not proportionately to $\Etilde$.
+While the stream's $\langle v-v_c \rangle$ profile is very similar between the models, there is a larger difference in the profile of its velocity dispersion $\sigma$ (lower panel).
+Since $\sigma$ should correlate with the local tail width, it is unsurprising that $\sigma$ peaks between epicyclic overdensities and troughs within them (based on the overdensity locations in Figure~\ref{fig:fancy_stream}).
+Further along the tail, $\sigma$ both increases and oscillates less since small deviations in the typical epicycle period for different $\Etilde$ compound to randomize the velocity vector far from the GC (apparent in how the epicyclic overdensities distort and overlap far from the GC in Figure~\ref{fig:fancy_stream}).
+On average $\sigma$ is ${\approx}20\%$ higher from the NCC'd GCs than from the CC'd GCs.
+This is a direct result of including the returning tails, which allows bodies ejected many Gyr ago to contribute to Figures~\ref{fig:fancy_tail}--\ref{fig:rhov_tail}, despite only stacking snapshots of the stream in the age range $11$--$13\,\Gyr$.
+The NCC'd GC's wider spread in $\Etilde$ before ${\sim}10\,\Gyr$, due to more ejections from BH-driven three-body binary formation, thus inflates $\sigma$ in the NCC'd GC's stream even at late times.

+Due to the impact of the returning tidal tails and their likely disruption by MW substructure in a realistic $\phigal$, we reproduce Figure~\ref{fig:rhov_tail}'s black curves (both tails combined) in Figure~\ref{fig:rhov_tail2}, this time showing all four simulations and eliminating the contribution of the returning tails.
+We do so by excluding from each snapshot in the Figure's $11$--$13\,\Gyr$ stack any escapers for which ${>}500\,\Myr$ have elapsed since their first crossing to $r>r_t$.
+This cutoff produces streams with angular span in Galactic longitude of ${\approx}40\deg$, roughly average for streams associated with MWGCs \citep[e.g.][]{Mateu2023}---hence the truncated horizontal axis.